andrastantos/the_d_machine/isa/isa.md

 Every instruction takes 8 clock cycles.
 A memory read or write takes two cycles each (to allow the column-select transient to settle in the core memory).
 Since a write *must* follow a read, a memory access is four cycles.
 With one argument coming from memory, 8 is the minimum execution period for an instruction; in other words, the execution speed is memory limited, no (significant) gain can be had from variable execution times.
 Also, since these 8 cycles completely saturate the memory bus, pipelining or other parallel tricks to increase IPC are pointless, even if they were possible in a transistor-based implementation (which they are not).

+NOTE: I think it's best to do a bit-serial implementation where each of the 8 cycles are broken up into 16 micro-cycles.
+This allows for most buses to be 1-bit wide, muxes to be much cheaper, the ALU to be a single-bit one and most registers be turned into shift-registers.

 Registers
 -----------
 - R0